MADAM-6

-MADAM-6, or 2,N-dimethyl-4,5-methylenedioxyamphetamine, is a lesser-known recreational drug of the methamphetamine class, similar in structure to MDMA (ecstasy).
+MADAM-6, or 2,N-dimethyl-4,5-methylenedioxyamphetamine or as 6-methyl-MDMA, is a drug of the phenethylamine, amphetamine, and MDxx families, similar in structure to MDMA (ecstasy).
 MADAM-6 was first synthesized by Alexander Shulgin.
 In Shulgin's book PiHKAL, the minimum dosage is listed as greater than 280 mg, and the duration is unknown.
 MADAM-6 produces few to no effects and Shulgin describes it as "not active".
 Very little data exists about the pharmacological properties, metabolism, and toxicity of MADAM-6.

 MADAM-6 has been studied for its potential antiparkinsonian effects.
-However, there are no clinical trials suggesting the drug is effective against Parkinson's disease.
+However, no clinical trials suggest the drug is effective against Parkinson's disease.